Richland Softball Nearly No-Hits Collinwood

 Addie Quillen accounted for the team’s only base hit with her single in the second.

-Richland improved to 7-0 in the district standings, having already cliched first place.
+Richland improved to 7-0 in the district standings, having already clinched first place.
 Wayne County is second in the standings, while Collinwood currently holds third.

 Thursday’s ballgame was broadcast on Pulaski Citizen Live and can be accessed by downloading the Mixlr app and searching “PCL Richland.”